 Flashcards also work great when learning a large number of simple concepts.
 For example, memorizing anatomy structures, medical terminology, pathology signs and symptoms, and other massage therapy concepts.

-Read on to discover my top 5 tips on how to make flashcards for the MBLEx.
+Read on to discover my top 5 tips on how to make flashcards for the MBLEx in 2021.

-Should you use flashcards as part of your study plan?
+Should you use flashcards as part of your MBLEx study plan?

 Absolutely!
 There are several reasons why you should include flashcards as part of your massage school and MBLEx study strategy.